kandluis/azuqua-scripts/crawler/README.md

 To begin development, no further steps are necessary.
 Modify the source code and execute `node app.js [COMMANDS]` where `[COMANDS]` is as described by the output of the `--help` flag.

 ## Directory Structure
+---
+The `config` subdirectory contains the constants used by the application.

+---
+The `lib` subdirectory.

 Crawler has the ability to use different `methods` for Crawling the web.
 The code for each method is contained within the `lib\[METHOD]\` subdirectory.
 The main app takes as input multiple arguments -- however, the method to be used is specified by the `--method` flag, which consists of a comma separated list of methods.